 A1 & A2 Protein

 All milk consists of proteins, among them is the casein protein that makes up almost 80% of total protein content.
-Casein are insoluble milk proteins present in various different forms and two of the most common ones are
+Caseins are insoluble milk proteins present in various forms, and two of the most common ones are

 - A1 Beta-casein